makeabilitylab/makeabilitylabwebsite/README.md

 # Docker Installation
 TODO Aileen: Write installation instructions for Docker-based dev install.

+# Deploying to Production

+# Access to Production Database Server
+The Makeability Lab website uses PostgresSQL on production, which is running on grabthar.cs.washington.edu.
+In the (extremely) rare instance that you need to access Postgres directly, you must do so via recycle.cs.washington.edu.

 # Manual Installation
 We strongly advise running the Docker-based installation since that's what the department mandates and you get an instantly configured dev environment for free.
 However, if you want the *pain* :) of manually installing all of the required libs, then this is how you should do it.
 The full step-by-step instructions for installation are [here](https://docs.google.com/document/d/149S_SHOzkJOhNHU4ENMU0YCbk-Vy92y5ZSTeCXG9Bhc/edit) (invite only for now).